|

 - --fixedbolditalic=font

-- Bold italic (probably actually oblique) version of the fixed-width font.
+- [1.0] Bold italic (in theory, probably oblique in practice) version of the

 "CB".
 Some systems (such as Solaris)